kschmidtdev/kschmidtdev/README.md

 ### Hello!

 I'm Karl.
-I've been developing software professionally for over 17 years. 🖥
+I've been developing software professionally for over 18 years. 🖥

-I'm a Fractional CTO with a focus on cross-platform development. 🔭
+I’m Technical Consultant that helps small SaaS teams ship and grow, better. 🔭

 You can reach me at [karlschmidt.net](https://www.karlschmidt.net).